Map OneDrive for Business & SharePoint to Network Drives

 - View file and folder changes made by other users on-demand

-- Map to SharePoint Online team sites and entire team site hierarchies
+- Map to team sites, modern sites, group files and entire team site hierarchies

-- View the version history of a file from the File Explorer context menu
+- View and manage the version history of a file from the File Explorer context menu

 - Map a network drive to your shared with me files